 • Makes you feel insecure;

-• Shrugs off your feelings both publicly and privately.
+• Shrugs off your feelings both publicly and privately

+this could be a sign of a toxic relationship.
 They may harbour some positive characteristics that seemingly outweigh their destructive traits, but it’s important to ask yourself if you feel your partner is displaying any of the above.
-Identifying these traits is important to work towards a resolution and improve upon or end your relationship.

 The different types of toxic relationships